 ALL OF THE ACTIVITIES AND SERVICES LISTED BELOW ARE INCLUDED IN THE HOLIDAY PRICE

-- Flights: return flights from London Heathrow to Ivalo (via Helsinki) (flight routes subject to change)
+- Flights: Direct return flights from London Gatwick to Ivalo (flight routes subject to change)

 - Transfers: return airport transfers

-- Accommodation: 7 nights in Holiday Village Valle Hotel (double/twin rooms.
+- Accommodation: 7 nights in Holiday Village Valle Hotel in double/twin rooms.
 Cabin upgrades are available on request and subject to supplement

-- The following activities are included: snowshoeing, husky safari, reindeer sleigh ride, traditional Christmas dinner, Northern Lights walk, 2 x Northern Lights by snowmobile-pulled sleigh and Northern Lights snowshoeing (the order of activities is subject to change)
+- The following activities are included: snowshoeing, husky safari, reindeer sleigh ride, Northern Lights by snowmobile-pulled sleigh and 2 x Northern Lights snowshoeing (the order of activities is subject to change)

 - Cold weather clothing provided for the duration of the trip

 - Fully qualified guides and instructors during activities

 You wouldn’t describe Utsjoki as a winter wonderland; the terrain is far too wild to be associated with such Dickensian notes of Christmas.
 Utsjoki is actually the most northerly municipality in Finland and if you cross the bridge to the north of the village which crosses the Teno River (famous in salmon fishing circles) you’ll find yourself in Norway.
 It might best be described as “out-of-the-way” so what better place to escape the commerciality of Christmas?